 All mergers will normally require a basic description of the transaction, the filing party's activities and its market shares.
 Horizontal or vertical mergers, where the parties have over 25% market share, will require some detailed sales information regarding quantities and revenues, as well as further information about the market, such as a description of entry and the switching of barriers.
 Conglomerate mergers will sometimes require very detailed information about each party's holdings, to ensure that no horizontal or vertical overlaps exist between the parties.

 The forms indicate which parts of the notification will remain confidential.
-Parts which are not marked as confidential will be published on the Israeli Antitrust Authority's website once the review is concluded and the Commissioner's decision is made public.
+Parts that are not marked as confidential will be published on the Israeli Competition Authority's website once the review is concluded and the Commissioner's decision is made public.

 Which supporting documents, if any, must be filed with the authority?

 The following supporting documents must be filed with the merger notifications:

 - Annual reports for two years preceding the merger for each party.